WE DON’T SELL AUTO PARTS!

 Final Thoughts

 Getting rid of an old car does more than free up room or bring in some money.
-For people living in Toronto, it turns into a clear choice for the planet.
+For people in Toronto, it is a clear choice for the planet.
 Toxic fluids stay contained when you act instead of waiting.
-Raw material needs to drop because steel gets reused in another way.
-Metals find new life through recycling systems already in place.
-Harmful parts never reach ground or water if handled right.
-A vehicle left behind slowly poisons everything nearby.
-Stillness causes damage that movement could prevent.
+Raw material needs drop because steel gets reused.
+Harmful parts never reach ground or water when handled by professionals.
+A vehicle left behind slowly poisons everything nearby — movement and action prevent the damage that stillness causes.

 Ready to move forward?
-Scrap Car Buyer Toronto takes care of it all, following Ontario’s rules for eco-friendly disposal.
-Not using your vehicle anymore?
-It’s worth more when recycled than left unused.
+Scrap Car Buyer Toronto handles everything following Ontario’s rules for eco-friendly disposal.
+Your vehicle is worth more recycled than left unused and the environment is better for it too.

 Frequently Asked Questions